chenlx92/ipromps/README.md

 │   └── train_offline.py
 ├── README.md
 ├── CMakeLists.txt
-└─ package.xml
+└── package.xml

 ## cfg
 `params.cfg`: the configuration including all params.

 ## datasets
-The datasets path involves multiple demo dadta and to save the middle data.
+The datasets path involves multiple demo data in `raw` path, the middle data in `pkl` path and notes in `info` path.

 ## scripts
 The scripts to load data, train models and test it online.